Big Bang revisited: Behavior at the t=0 defect hypersurface

 where, for the last equation, both divergent contributions cancel precisely as shown on the first line, leaving the finite terms shown on the second line.
 Similar results hold for the curvature scalars $R$ and $K$, while $\rho_{M}(t) \propto 1/a^{4}(t)$ is manifestly finite at $t=0$, as $a(0)$ is nonzero according to \eqref{eq:a-bounce-terms}.

-There is an important point we wish to make.
-The cancellation of divergent terms shown in the first line of \eqref{eq:finitized-term2} holds, strictly speaking, only for $t\ne 0$, because these $1/t^{2}$ terms are ill-defined at $t= 0$.
-For this reason, we had to use a continuous-extension procedure ($t \to 0$) for the derivation of these ODEs.
+There is an important point we need to make.
+The cancellation of the two divergent terms shown in the first line of \eqref{eq:finitized-term2} holds, strictly speaking, only for $t\ne 0$, because these $1/t^{2}$ terms are ill-defined at $t= 0$.
+For this reason, we had to use a continuous-extension procedure ($t \to 0$) for the derivation of the ODEs~\eqref{eq:mod-Feqs}.